FAIR Fine Art Checklist

 Signs a photograph may be sticking to a sleeve, page, or album cover sheet

 Stay observational.
-Buyers usually create the worst damage when they flex the sleeve, tug corners, or slide the print halfway out for a better look.
+Damage often happens when someone flexes the sleeve, tugs corners, or slides the print halfway out for a better look.

 • Look for areas where the sleeve, page film, or plastic overlay seems to move with the print rather than releasing cleanly around the edges.